stoiandan/Howdy/README.md

 ## Why?

-While macOS's `Finder` does a good job in listing computers, soemtimes their simply not listed (probably because of OS policies) and not enough info is available (for example the IP Address).
+While macOS's `Finder` does a good job in listing computers, sometimes they're simply not listed (probably because of OS policies) and not enough info is available (for example the IP Address).
 `Howdy` allows you to retireve all that, without lowering security, it also gives you more info.